Board succession planning guide: Understanding the corporate secretary’s role

 Key takeaways

-- Boards should make succession planning an ongoing process, prepare for transitions a year ahead, and use board portals for maximum efficiency.
+• Boards should make succession planning for future board members an ongoing process, prepare for transitions a year ahead, and use board portals for maximum efficiency.

-iDeals Board is ready to streamline your succession planning journey with its intuitive interface, innovative security features, powerful board workflows, and 24/7 technical support.
+iDeals Board is ready to simplify your succession planning journey with its intuitive interface, innovative security features, powerful board workflows, and 24/7 technical support.